upperboundcom/foosball_table_scoring/README.md

 This Arduino code implements a foosball table scoring system.
-It can actually be used with any two-player table-top game that point scoring with two goals.
+It can actually be used with any two-player table-top game that uses point scoring with two goals.

 Game options include best two out of three or best three out of five.